About Real Car Tips

 Next, the buyer needs to take care of the payment.
 The best way is at their bank, in person.
 The buyer should get a cashier's check made out to the seller for the amount agreed to.

 Another option is to use an escrow service.
-We recommend Escrow.com, which protects both buyer and seller.
+I recommend Escrow.com, which protects both buyer and seller.

 Whatever you do, don't agree to wiring money when doing a private party sale - there is simply too much fraudulent activity associated with this.